AnudeepBalla10/DSA/README.md

-# Several Coding Patterns for Solving Data Structures and Algorithms Problems during Interviews
+# Solving Interview Puzzles: Essential Coding Patterns for Data Structures and Algorithms

 These are my notes in <b>Java</b> from a [course](https://www.educative.io/courses/grokking-the-coding-interview) that categorizes coding interview problems into a set of <b>16 patterns</b>.